A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

-\textbf{Classification Task. } Let \( Y_{g} \) be the land cover class of a geo-location \( g \) discretized at a size of \( 10m \times 10m \) in the image \( X_{g} \) captured at that geo-point.
-The estimated land cover class for the same pixel, produced by the machine learning model \( M \), is denoted as \( \hat{Y}_{g} \).
-Thus, \( \hat{Y}_{g} = M(X_{g}) \) represents the land cover estimate generated by the model given the satellite imagery at point \( g \).
-The representation of a land surface as a raster of pixels is a necessary simplification for this task, but it is not without its limitations.
-A pixel is rigid in the sense that its value is homogeneous, while the underlying data may exhibit heterogeneity.
-This implies that the land area corresponding to a single pixel might encompass multiple land cover classes, yet the pixel is assigned only one class.
-Consequently, the rasterized representation may oversimplify the actual land cover complexity within each pixel.
+Let $Y_{g}$ denote the true class label of a geo-location $g$, discretized into a pixel of size 10~m $\times$ 10~m in the satellite image $X_{g}$ captured at that location.
+The predicted class label for the same pixel, produced by the machine learning model $M$, is denoted as $\hat{Y}_{g}$.
+Thus, $\hat{Y}_{g} = M(X_{g})$ represents the label assigned by the model given the satellite imagery at point $g$.
+Representing the land surface as a raster of pixels is a practical simplification, but it comes with limitations.
+Each pixel is treated as homogeneous, while the actual land cover may be heterogeneous.
+In practice, a single pixel may encompass multiple classes, yet only one class label is assigned.
+As a result, the rasterized representation can oversimplify the true spatial complexity of land cover.
+This limitation underlines the contribution of this paper: generating a high-resolution urban-rural map at 10~m spatial resolution.
+Coarser datasets, such as GHS-SMOD, are provided at 1~km resolution, where each pixel represents a much larger area and thus suffers from greater oversimplification.
+By producing maps at finer resolution, we aim to reduce this loss of detail and improve classification accuracy.